Staff Spotlight: Doug Foote, COO

 TEP: What interested you the most about working for The Emily Program?

 Doug: A primary reason I joined this company is because we have a CEO (Dave Willcutts) of integrity and vast healthcare experience.
 Dave is a former mentor of mine and is an advocate for patient care.
 I joined The Emily Program because of the nobility of the cause and the ability to help an underserved population.
-We have so many opportunities in our careers, and there’s so many great opportunities in the Twin Cities, but to be able to serve and help an underserved population.
+We have so many opportunities in our careers, and there are so many great opportunities in the Twin Cities, but to be able to serve and help an underserved population.
 There aren’t that many chances that come by like that.
 I wanted a purpose-filled career.
 I hadn’t known the statistics about eating disorders, and they blew my mind.
-The amount of deaths and the ER visits, how can we find that acceptable?
-We have such a great opportunity not only to improve the quality of lives, but to save lives.
+The number of deaths and the ER visits, how can we find that acceptable?
+We have such a great opportunity not only to improve the quality of lives but to save lives.
 How do you beat that?
 No matter what role you’re in at The Emily Program, you are helping to save lives.